GraphQL training for teams

 Training to align, or a workshop to ship.

-Both engagements use the same curriculum and the same trainers.
-They differ in how much hands-on project work sits at the end of the week.
+Both engagements use the same curriculum and trainers.
+They differ in how much hands-on project work sits at the center of the engagement.

 Flexible curriculum, shaped to your team